matt9527-marist/MyObsidianNotes/Machine Learning/012 Dimensionality Reduction.md

 ![[Pasted image 20251105102303.png]]

 Human beings are really good at pattern recognition in 2D, so having a tool that allows us to do this is very convenient.
+We can for example use TSNE on the full set of dimensions to see how the data is organized and analyze what it is actually representing.